fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ### Adding a token to a header

 After the backend changes, creating new persons requires that a valid user token is sent with the request.
-In order to send the token, we have to change the way we define the _ApolloClient_-object in <i>index.js</i> a little.
+In order to send the token, we have to change the way we define the _ApolloClient_ object in <i>index.js</i> a little.

 ```js
 import { setContext } from '@apollo/client/link/context' // highlight-line